 openLTO is an open and neutral set of Bash scripts for handling LTO (Linear Tape-Open) cartridges of generation 5, 6, 7 and 8, formatted in LTFS, on the most current drives from HPE, IBM and Tandberg Data, on recent versions of Linux, including the Windows Subsystem for Linux, and macOS.
 It supports either openLTFS or numerous current LTFS implementations.

-Our clients can already install and test a private beta by running the following command:
+Our clients can already install, test and actually use a private beta by running the following command:

 brew install avpres/formulae/openlto